framelabs-eu/firmware/README.md

 # Changelog

+## 1.5.4
+* Stability fixes for the web interface
+* Fix bug where button could not be used to leave configuration mode
+* Add dedicated error message for server timeout in WiFi mode

 ## 1.5.2
 * Add option to choose between reduction of ghosting (default) or longer battery life
 * Send info about desired orientation when fetching images